-4.4 Band Four - Applicants who are not eligible to be placed in Band 1, 2, 3 or the Transfer Band will qualify to join this Band as long as the applicant:
+4.4 Band Four - Applicants who are not eligible to be placed in Band 1, 2, 3 or the Transfer Band will qualify to join this Band if the applicant:

-- has a local connection to Rotherham - does not have any tenancy related debt to the Council or other Landlord - has not been evicted from a tenancy during the last 5 years - has not got a history of anti-social behaviour in the Community for the last 2 years - has no intention to make the property overcrowded - Households assessed and accepted as Homeless with no Local Connection to Rotherham will be awarded Band 4
+- has a local connection to Rotherham. - does not have any tenancy related debt to the Council or other Landlord. - has not been evicted from a tenancy during the last 5 years. - has not got a history of anti-social behaviour in the Community for the last 2 years. - has no intention to make the property overcrowded.